 - Encourages community service and volunteerism

-- Ultimately, provides a central facility where donated recycled items are displayed and made available for little or no cost
+- Ultimately, provides a large central facility where donated recycled items are displayed and made available for little or no cost

 - Art FORM is a nonprofit 501c3, so contributions are tax deductible!